chiguayeshao/POLP/README.md

 ## Overview

-Proof of Location Protocol(POLP) is the first ZK-powered solution for verifiable and trustworthy location privacy.
+Proof of Location Protocol (POLP) is the first ZK-powered solution providing verifiable and trustworthy privacy for location proofs.
 It is interoperable with other protocols and can be used as foundational on-chain infrastructure to build protocols and services.
 Utilizing state-of-the-art Zero-Knowledge Proofs (ZKPs), POLP ensures that users can share and verify their geographical positions without exposing actual data, making it an ideal solution for privacy-conscious applications on blockchain platforms.

 ## Existing Issues